wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 The purpose of this task is to compare *symmetric*, *asymmetric*, *stackful* and *stackless* coroutines.

-This task is natual to implement with coroutines.
+This task is natural to implement with coroutines.
 It is a "generator", something that gives out a sequence of values as it executes.
 It is natural to have one coroutine that gives out the values, and another coroutine to consume the values, and the two can run in alternation.

 This task is also much easier with stackful coroutines than stackless coroutines.
-It is easier to traverse a recursive data structure using recursoin, and recursion needs a stack.
+It is easier to traverse a recursive data structure using recursion, and recursion needs a stack.
 Stackful coroutines can handle the stack quite trivially, but when using stackless coroutines, we have to do some hack and chain up multiple coroutines to form a stack of coroutines, and yield values through multiple layers of coroutines.